 A parent or other family member may be the first to notice a baby’s “weird head shape,” or a pediatrician may point out that an infant has an abnormally shaped head.
 Parents may notice some of the other symptoms of craniosynostosis.
 In many cases, a misshapen head is the result of a baby’s spending a lot of time on his or her back – that kind of “flat head” is called deformational plagiocephaly and typically resolves itself over time, but craniosynostosis usually does not.

 The actual diagnosis is based primarily on physical exam.
-CT scans, MRI and/or X-ray imaging are usually not necessary, but they may be used to confirm a diagnosis.
+CT scans, MRI, ultrasound and/or X-ray imaging are usually not necessary, but they may be used to confirm a diagnosis.

 An infant or child with craniosynostosis should be evaluated by an expert craniofacial team consisting of a pediatric neurosurgeon and a craniofacial plastic surgeon.
 These experts will determine if treatment is necessary, and if it is they will recommend the best treatment plan.
 (See Doctors Who Treat Craniosynostosis.)

-Surgery is the only effective form of correcting serious cranial defects.
-The surgery depends on which suture is involved; some newer, minimally invasive techniques procedures can be done endoscopically and require follow-up use of a helmet to help in reshaping the head.
+Surgery is the only effective form of correcting craniosynostosis.
+The surgical approach depends on which suture is involved; some newer, minimally invasive endoscopic correction can be performed in children under 4 months of age, with follow-up use of a helmet to help in reshaping the head.
 (See Surgery for Craniosynostosis.)

 What our Patients Say